 Holiday lights recycling

-- Christmas-Light-Source.com external link - Mail-in recycling program – Sender pays postage.
+- Christmas-Light-Source.com external link - Send-in recycling program – Sender pays shipping.

-- HolidayLEDs.com external link – Mail-in recycling program – Sender pays postage.
+- HolidayLEDs.com external link –Send-in recycling program – Sender pays shipping.

 - McLendon Hardware external link – All 7 Puget Sound area locations external link .

-- Uptekk external link recycling drop-off center in Pacific.
+- Uptekk external link recycling drop-off center in Auburn.

 - West Seattle Recycling external link drop-off center.

 Other businesses and organizations may also offer holiday lights recycling programs.
+This list will be updated as new programs are announced.
 When shopping for new holiday lights at retailers, ask if they have a program.
 Thanks for recycling your holiday lights!